JHU-PL-Lab/www-fpse/notes.md

 * Type-aided extension: add a type to a variant, then clean up on the type error messages.
     - Applies to many other contexts as well: make a change, chase type errors.
 Type errors gone => code works.
 * Go through some imperative to functional code refactorings
+* The expression problem and functional vs OO trade-off.

 ### Specification